Skip to content

 We open a joint Marcus HYSA – $250k is insured for Mike, $250k is insured for me.

 Lastly, we chose them simply because our roommate, Kirsten, used to work for a Goldman Sachs company.
 It is a reliable company and we trust our money with them.
 Simple as that.
 I know it’s a bias, so if you wish to shop the market, you can always shop the options here.
 I know of many people who have been happy at CIT Bank, if that helps.
-If you happen to choose to open a Marcus High Yield Savings Account using my referral link, you can receive an additional 0.20% Annual Percentage Yield (APY) on your Online Savings Accounts for 3 months.
+If you happen to choose to open a Marcus High Yield Savings Account using my referral link, you can receive an additional 1% Annual Percentage Yield (APY) from what everyone else receives on your Online Savings Accounts for 3 months.

 Bottom line.
 I think it would behoove everyone to open a high yield savings account because many of us do save for short-term goals.
 We are all about earning passive income.
 I like to call it, free money.
 If you are looking to learn more, these resources are a great starting point.

-Posted on June 13, 2020February 3, 2021 by cordeliabyrantPosted in Finance, Student Loan RepaymentTagged finance, Finances, financial independence, financial planning, goldman sachs, high yield savings account, hysa, marcus, marcus by goldman sachs, marcus hysa, marcus joint account.
-Leave a comment
+Posted on June 13, 2020February 15, 2024 by cordeliabyrantPosted in Finance, Student DebtTagged finance, Finances, financial independence, financial planning, goldman sachs, high yield savings account, how to save for a car, how to save for a house, hysa, marcus, marcus by goldman sachs, marcus hysa, marcus joint account, save money, save more with hysa.
+4 Comments

 About me